OmarGamalH/DWH-Project/README.md

 ## Author & Credits

-Developed by [Your Name or Organization].
+Developed by Omar Gamal Hamed.
 For questions, suggestions, or contributions, please open an issue or submit a pull request.

 ---